adamspd/django-appointment-doc/django-appt-doc/topics/Staff-Member-features.md

 ## Staff Member Features

-Upon logging in as a staff member, the default dashboard view presents a calendar, showcasing the current month and all appointments scheduled for that month for the staff member.
+Upon loggin in as a staff member, the default dashboard view presents a calendar, showcasing the current month and all appointments scheduled for that month for the staff member.

 ![staff_member_default_dashboard.png](staff_member_default_dashboard.png){ height=380 }{border-effect=line}